-Action 9.3.7 Identify and create a management program consistent with existing county and state regulations to preserve historical and archaeological areas within the Planning Area including but not limited to petroglyphs, Pueblo ruins, and other historical cultural sites.
+Action 6.3.7 : tThe Planning Division in coordination with resdients, LCVA, Las Golondrinas and other entities in the planning area will identify and create a management program consistent with existing county and state regulations to preserve historical and archaeological areas within the Planning Area including but not limited to petroglyphs, Pueblo ruins, and other historical cultural sites.

-Action 9.3.8 Develop a community-based stewardship and management program for public lands in and adjacent to the Planning Area.
-The management program will create environmentally and culturally sensitive programs to maintain traditional activities such as common open space areas, horseback trails, and grazing.
+Action 6.3.8 The Planning Division will develop a community-based stewardship and management program for public lands in and adjacent to the Planning Area, which shall include local residents.
+The management program will create environmentally and culturally sensitive programs to maintain traditional activities such as common open space areas, horseback trails, agriculture, and grazing.

-Strategy 9.4: Plan for small parks to serve evolving neighborhoods and to serve existing and future neighborhood residents.
+Strategy 6.4: Plan for small parks to serve the communities of La Cienega and La Cieneguilla.

+Action 6.4.1 Work with local non-profits, residents and businesses to create management programs to support the creation of parks throughout the communities.

 Public Safety